Hodgkin's Lymphoma: An Overview

 Because lymph tissue is found throughout the body, Hodgkin's lymphoma can begin in almost any part of the body and spread to almost any tissue or organ in the body.

-Hodgkin's lymphoma can occur in both adults and children; however, treatment for Hodgkin's lymphoma in adults may be different from treatment for children.
-Hodgkin's lymphoma may also occur in patients who have acquired immunodeficiency syndrome (
+This disease can occur in both adults and children; however, treatment for Hodgkin's lymphoma in adults may be different from treatment for children.
+It may also occur in people who have acquired immunodeficiency syndrome (AIDS); these people require special treatment.

 - Nodular sclerosing Hodgkin's lymphoma